swfischer/Kinetis-L-FreeRTOS-GCC/README.md

 In ./apps/*:

-* a task which supports used of the LED in a number of different modes (ledTask.c/h)
+* a task which supports the use of the LED in a number of different modes (ledTask.c/h)
 * a console task and supporting files to implement an interactive console which contains a number of commands to interact with the hardware.
-Type "help" for a list of commands.
+Type "help" at the console prompt, "yes?", for a list of commands.

 # Contact